NCBI-Hackathons/HASSL_Homogeneous_Analysis_of_SRA_rnaSequencing_Libraries/README.md

 ## Run the pipeline

-Edit `cobrasnake.py` file to reflect the locations of your reference files and executables that snakemake will use.
+Edit `cobrasnake.py` file to reflect the locations of your reference files and executables that HISS will use.
 The default location is the `lib` directory where `setupsnake.py` puts them.
 Also, you may want to adjust the threads to be equal to or less than the number of threads on your computer.
 The variables that you need to examine are: